JingruGong1023/MLE-AS-interview/Data_Science_Interview_Questions.md

 31. **Do CatBoost, LightGBM and xgBoost need feature encoding?**

+    only xgboost need feature encoding

 32. **How do CatBoost, LightGBM and xgBoost deal with missing values**

+    **CatBoost**: three mode: forbidden, min, max (does not need to deal with categorical feature)

+    **Lightgbm**: uses NA (NaN) to represent missing values by default

+    **xgBoost**:  it creates a third branch as well for missing values and will automatically learn which direction to go when a value is missing